mykeoye/mobimenu/README.md

 Mobimenu is a platform that provides a digital operating system for food businesses.
-It does so through the use of Qr code technology to efficiently manage interactions with customers, providing businesses with digitized, intuitive and menus, inventory management, accounting and a host of other tools they need to succeed.
+It does so through the use of Qr code technology to efficiently manage interactions with customers, providing businesses with digitized, and intuitive menus, inventory management, customer-engagement, accounting and a host of other tools they need to succeed.

 This is the core backend service which drives the entire platform.
-It is built with Java and the Quarkus framework, and leverages the reactive toolkit `small-rye` which is built on the principles of Reactive streams.
+It is built with Java and the Quarkus framework, and leverages the reactive toolkit `small-rye mutiny`[https://smallrye.io/smallrye-mutiny/2.3.1/] which is built on the principles of Reactive streams.

 ## How to build